 Safeguarding and promoting the welfare of children is defined for the purposes of this Policy as:

-protecting children from maltreatment;
+Providing help and support to meet the needs of children as soon as problems emerge

+Protecting children from maltreatment, whether that is within or outside the home, including online (this last part has been added)

-preventing the impairment of children’s mental and physical health or development;
+Preventing the impairment of children’s mental and physical health or development

-ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and
+Making sure that children grow up in circumstances consistent with the provision of safe and effective care

-taking action to enable all children to have the best outcomes.
+Taking action to enable all children to have the best outcomes

 Children includes everyone under the age of 18 (Education Act 2002 and Children Act 1989).

 The Trust and its academies will recognise that some children have an increased risk of abuse, and additional barriers can exist for some children with respect to recognising or disclosing it.
 We are committed to anti-discriminatory practice and recognise children’s diverse circumstances.
 We will ensure that all children have the same protection, regardless of any barriers they may face.